easkerov/azure-sa-custom-domain-ssl-sample/README.md

 If you need a DNS and a Keyvault you can run the code under 00-.. folder first.

 Please keep the following in mind:
+- The vNET has a service end point to communicate with the App Gateway directly
+- The storage account firewall has "deny all" by default, if you didn't add your IP in the var file, you won't be able to access it
+- The App Gateway subnet is behind a NSG which also have only the needed ports opened
+- HTTPS is enforced both between the end user and the App Gateway and between the Storage and the App Gateway

+Below is the diagram explaning what you will get:
+![alt text][Azure static web site diagram]

+[Azure static web site diagram]: imgs/giagram.jpg "Azure static web site diagram"

+## Installation

 - You need to add a CNAME DNS Record pointing to the Public IP DNS label
 - You need to have a valid SSL certificate matching your domain name